Difference Between Behind the Counter, Off the Shelf, and Prescription Drugs

 List of differences between purchasing prescription drugs, behind the counter, and over the counter medications.

 Over the counter drugs (OTC), also known as off the shelf medication, are drugs that do NOT require a doctor's prescription and can be bought off-the-shelf in a pharmacy, and in stores such as supermarkets or small convenience stores.
 In many countries, OTC drugs are selected by a regulatory agency to ensure that they are ingredients that are safe and effective when used without a physician's care.
 As a general rule, over-the-counter drugs have to be used primarily to treat a condition that does not require the direct supervision of a doctor and must be proven to be reasonably safe and well tolerated.
+In the United States some over-the-counter cold and allergy medicines are being moved behind the counter at pharmacies as part of the fight against illegal drug production.

 Examples of Over the Counter Drugs: